PRECIOUS-Gold rises as dollar sags after U.S. mid-term results

 “Today we just see gold moving in lock-step with dollar, the dollar is down and that is what is mirrored in the gold price.”

-The dollar index fell half a percent against its main rivals, making bullion more attractive for holders of other currencies, as a split Congress dampened expectations for a major fiscal policy boost to the economy.
+The dollar index fell more than half a percent, making bullion more attractive for holders of other currencies, as a split Congress dampened expectations for a major fiscal policy boost to the economy.

 Democrats won control of the U.S. House of Representatives, giving them the opportunity to block President Donald Trump’s push for a further round of tax cuts and deregulation - measures that have turbo-charged the U.S. economy, stock markets and the dollar, and have kept the Fed on a policy-tightening path.